-The past couple of years have seen more germ-related research, thinking and discussion than ever, and there is a noteable swing away from the one-sided view that germs are ‘bad’ things to be avoided and washed away with antibacterial soap and towards a more nuanced understanding of the complexities of our human microbiome; the mass of bacteria which are the key to our survival.
-As I have pointed out elsewhere, to my knowledge, bacteria don’t have an ethical dimension!
-But I have had a number of enquiries on this topic in the past year and I wanted to provide an overview of resources for those who help women, particularly in a childbirth education setting, and who are looking for ways to incorporate discussions about this area into their sessions.
+Our understanding of how the microbiome is affected by how we are born, fed and cared for is growing rapidly.
+The past few years have seen more bacteria-related research, thinking and discussion than ever.
+And there is a notable swing away from the one-sided view that germs are ‘bad’ things to be avoided and washed away with antibacterial soap.
+Or hand sanitiser.
+We’re moving towards a more nuanced understanding of the complexities of our human microbiome.
+That is, the mass of bacteria which are the key to our survival.

-Firstly, I have not written an overview of the research in this area on my website.
-That’s because Jessie Johnson-Cash and Rachel Reed already did just that, and it contains everything that I would have said and more.
+So first, I haven’t written an overview of research relating to the microbiome.
+That’s because Jessie Johnson-Cash and Rachel Reed already wrote a wonderful blog post on this.
+It contains everything that I would have said and more.
 If you haven’t see it, it’s a great read: The Human Microbiome: considerations for pregnancy, birth and early mothering

 Another useful resource is a more recent Science and Sensibility blog post by Anne Estes, which has some really useful illustrations by Cara Gibson: The Healthy Birth: Dyad or Triad?
 Exploring Birth and the Microbiome